Kâmil Pasha: High politics in the Ottoman Empire

 Kâmil Pasha was appointed Grand Vizier from 25 September 1885 to 4 September 1891, under Abdul Hamid II's reign.
 During this time he developed a rivalry with Mehmed Said Pasha.

 His second premiership came about during the height of the Armenian Crisis during the Hamidian massacres.
 On 2 October 1895 he was appointed Grand Vizier in a tense atmosphere.
 As a neo-Tanzimatist, Kâmil Pasha petitioned the sultan to put responsible governance back in the hands of the Sublime Porte.
 He received support from the Great Powers and Young Turk media.
-Several CUP organs supported Kâmil Pasha in his showdown with the Sultan, but by 7 November, Kâmil Pasha was out of high office, his "coup" ending in status quo.
+Several members of the Committee of Union and Progress supported Kâmil Pasha in his showdown with the Sultan, but by 7 November, Kâmil Pasha was out of high office, his "coup" ending in status quo.
 For the next decade, he was exiled as governor of Aydın.

 When Said Pasha resigned from office soon after the Young Turk Revolution, Abdul Hamid II and the CUP compromised with Kâmil Pasha to run the government.
 Kâmil soon had an antagonistic relationship with the committee, and associated himself with Prince Sabahaddin's Liberty Party.
 His premiership lasted just over five months, before the CUP censured him with a vote of no confidence, and replaced him with someone more pliant to the committee's wishes.

 For three years he stayed out of politics.
 In 1911 he contracted pneumonia and went to Egypt for a change of atmosphere.
 There he met with King George V of England and the queen, who were on a trip to India, for lunch on the ship.
 This incident caused him to be heavily criticized in the pro-CUP press.
 After a while he returned to Istanbul.